COVID-19 Isolation/Quarantine Self-Assessment

 Should I test?

 We recommend taking a COVID-19 test.
 If it is positive, click here for COVID-19 positive isolation guidelines.
-If you test negative during your symptoms, continue to isolate for the full 10 days from start date of symptoms.
+If you test negative during your symptoms, continue to isolate for 5 days from start date of symptoms and wear a mask for an additional 5 days.
+If you are unable to mask around others, continue to isolate the full 10 days.
 A negative rapid antigen COVID-19 test should be verified with a PCR test.

 You can go to one of the testing facilities below or contact your Blue Fish location for a lab slip to get a PCR test at a Memorial Hermann Urgent Care.